SomebodyNew2/SCP-XXXX/Tale/Critiques.md

 #### 3. **Fragmented Narrative**

-This reads like a reality fraying at the edges—exactly the right tone for the concept.
+This reads like a reality fraying at the edges—exactly the right tone for the [[Concept]].
 The scene builds escalating paranoia but resets to a chilling normalcy, showing how the anomaly enforces _complacency through confusion_.

 #### 4. **Unreliable Perception**